-Hylo is a free, non-profit, and open-source community platform for purpose-driven groups.
-Our web and mobile apps enable discussions, requests, offers, resources, projects, events, geographic maps, rich member directories, and direct messaging.
+Our web and mobile apps allow community members to deepen relationships and collaborate to get things done through discussions, requests, offers, resources, projects, events, geographic maps, rich member directories, and direct messaging.

-Hylo works for groups of any size and excels at multi-stakeholder collaboration by making it possible to link groups together to form larger networks.
+- Hylo works for groups of any size and excels at cross-group collaboration by making it possible to link groups together to form larger networks of interconnected and nested groups--matching how movements operate in real life.
 Only on Hylo can you share one post with many different communities, creating conversations and actions across networks.

 Our partners serve groups composed of member organizations and individuals all dedicated to a shared purpose.
 Here are some of them:

 Planetary Health Alliance is a non-profit out of Harvard with 220+ global member organizations at the intersection of public health and environmental health.
 They use Hylo to coordinate regional groups, student cohorts, and event participants involved in their many initiatives.
 Learn more >

 OpenTEAM (Open Tech Ecosystem for Agricultural Management) is a non-profit with 250 individuals, 45+ member organizations, and 15 farm & ranch networks dedicated to developing open source technology that improves soil health and advances regenerative agriculture.
 OpenTEAM is using Hylo to promote farmer-to-farmer relationships to support a collaborative learning network and collective governance.
 Learn more >